dupontgu/dial_toner/basic/README.md

     1. Change the line that says “DEBUG = False” to say “DEBUG = True”.
     1. Save the boot.py file.
     1. Reboot the device - it should stay in Debug mode as long as “DEBUG = True”.

+- You can [change the name](https://learn.adafruit.com/welcome-to-circuitpython/renaming-circuitpy) of the `CIRCUITPY` drive if you want to.